Why is the UA System replacing these systems?

-Project leadership is currently developing a plan for providing support to end users after the initial go-live (sustainment plan) and a Center of Excellence (COE).
+Project leadership has developed a plan for providing support to end users after the initial go-live (sustainment plan) and a Center of Excellence (COE).
 We anticipate having representatives at each institution who will be able to help with issues or questions, but that plan has not yet been finalized.
 The COE will, among other things, manage future Workday releases and institution requests for changes or updates to Workday.

 Implementation at UA System

 Will the steering committee be making all of the decisions on how Workday is configured?